Florida Atlantic Owls: Basketball

 The Owls were coached by Rex Walters in 2006–2008, a former standout at Kansas.
 Walters played a major role in the Jayhawks' run to the Final Four in 1993.
 Coach Walters became the 6th head coach of FAU basketball, after Matt Doherty left the university a year into his tenure to coach at SMU.

 The Owls are currently coached by Dusty May, in his first head coaching opportunity.

 The Owls play at Eleanor R. Baldwin Arena, formerly known as FAU Arena & RoofClaim.com Arena and commonly referred to as The Burrow.

+In the 2023 NCAA Division I men's basketball tournament, the men's basketball team has advanced to the Final Four.

 Softball

 In 2007, their first year as a member in the Sun Belt Conference, the FAU women's softball team became Sun Belt Conference champions winning both the Sun Belt regular-season and the Sun Belt tournament title.
 Florida Atlantic University is only the second Sun Belt champion in league history, knocking off defending champions Louisiana-Lafayette, which had won the first seven Sun Belt titles.
 Additionally, the Lady Owls were only one of two teams to win their final post season game.
 Coach Joan Joyce was named the Sun Belt's Coach of the Year after guiding the Owls to the top of the conference.
 Prior to joining the Sun Belt Conference, FAU softball had won nine Atlantic Sun Conference titles in the previous 10 years.